 Craig Borowiak received a B.A. in Philosophy from Carleton College and a Ph.
 D in Political Science from Duke University.
 He joined the Haverford political science faculty in fall 2004.
-Trained in political philosophy and political economy, his teaching and research interests focus on capitalism and post-capitalism, solidarity economies, globalization, democratic theory, the global political economy, solidarity economy movements, civil society, cosmopolitanism, and the history of political economic thought.
+Trained in political theory and political economy, his teaching and research interests focus on capitalism and post-capitalism, solidarity economies, globalization, democratic theory, the global political economy, transnational civil society, cosmopolitanism, and the history of political economic thought.

 B.A.
 Carleton College